 The gameplay in Mortal Kombat 3 builds upon the gameplay from the first two Mortal Kombat games.
-Along with four attack buttons (High Punch, High Kick, Low Punch, Low Kick) and a Block button, Mortal Kombat 3 adds a Run button, which builds upon the offensive game by allowing the player to quickly dash forward.
-Along with this new button comes a "Run Meter", which limited the use of running.
+Along with four attack buttons (High Punch, High Kick, Low Punch, Low Kick) and a Block button, the game adds a Run button, which builds upon the offensive game by allowing the player to quickly dash forward.
+Along with this new button comes a "Run Meter", which limits the use of running.

 The game also introduces the concept of "Choose Your Destiny", a difficulty selection screen shown before the single player campaign where players can choose between different "towers", each increasing in difficulty.
 The difficulties included in Mortal Kombat 3 are Novice (in which the player fights six opponents), Warrior (in which the player fights eight opponents), and Master (in which the player fights ten opponents).

 In the versus screen before two-player matches, players can cooperatively enter a six-digit code (known as a "Kombat Kode") to modify key gameplay mechanics, fight hidden characters, and read hidden text messages.
 Gameplay mechanics that could be changed include disabling blocking, disabling throwing, disabling the Run Meter, changing the vitality of a player's life bar, making the screen pitch black, and forcing both players' characters to randomly change every few seconds.

 When the Game Over screen appears after the sole player chooses not to continue, the player the option to enter a ten-digit secret code (known as an "Ultimate Kombat Kode").
 Players have little time to input the code (either randomly or figured out through alternate sources).
 Only one working "Ultimate Kombat Kode" exists in Mortal Kombat 3: the ability to permanently unlock (for that arcade machine) Smoke as a playable character.